nixys/nxs-support-bot/README.md

 #### Redmine

-After you've installed and configured the Redmine, do the following to take the Nixys Support Bot collaboration.
+After you've installed and configured the Redmine, do the following to take the nxs-support-bot collaboration.

 ##### General